-Mono Lisa, choreographed by Itzik Galili, is danced to music based on the sounds of a typewriter.
-It opens on several rows of spots, casting a bold light on the dark stage, creating the atmosphere of a factory plant.
-In these bizarre spatial surroundings, filled with sounds and visions of iron and steel, a couple of dancers in rust-coloured costumes twist and turn, twine and entwine in extraordinary convolutions and rapidity, with the partners always defying gravity.
-The incredible acrobatics are executed with breathtaking control.
+The duet Mono Lisa, choreographed by Itzik Galili, is danced to a soundtrack made of the clicking of a typewriter.
+The work opens with several rows of spotlights that cast a bright light on the dark set and recreate the atmosphere of a factory.
+In this strange environment, imbued with sounds and visions of iron and steel, a couple of dancers dressed in rust-colored costumes twirl, twist and embrace in extraordinary rapid convolutions defying gravity.
+This pas de deux with breathtaking acrobatic movements is performed with absolute mastery.

-“Movement is my language, my means of communicating; a wordless language, which makes it all the more eloquent,” Itzik Galili.
+"Movement is my language, my way of communicating.
+It is a language without words, which makes it all the more eloquent."

-“Galili’s art lies in his capacity to balance abstraction and narration with finesse, creating works that impress themselves strongly upon us.
-He is one of the only a few choreographers working in the Netherlands today who can structure a fragile equilibrium between humour, aggression, lyricism, sex and elegance,”
+"Galili’s art is based on his ability to play delicately with abstraction and narrative, creating works that leave a deep impression on us.
+To date, he is one of the only choreographers working in the Netherlands who can establish this fragile balance between humor, violence, lyricism, sexuality and elegance."

 Music Tomas Hofs with Itzik Galili